-3.4 Cost-Based Belief Revision
+3.4 Cost-based belief revision

 The system previously believed that the mechanism preventing visibility was the sun entering the earth, but has just made the analogical inference that a rotation process is responsible.
 These beliefs are contradictory.
 When a contradiction is detected, the system attempts to reduce cost by changing its explanation preferences.
-We use a greedy revision algorithm (Friedman, 2012) that takes a contradiction as input and then (1) finds all explanations that contain a belief from the contradiction and (2) for each explanation, it greedily revises the preference to a new explanation if it will reduce cost.
+We a greedy revision algorithm (Friedman, 2012) that takes a contradiction as input and then (1) finds all explanations that contain a belief from the contradiction and (2) for each explanation, it greedily revises the preference to a new explanation if it will reduce cost.
 This is not guaranteed to find the globally minimum cost, but it is efficient and guaranteed to terminate.

-4. Simulation
+4 Simulation Setup and Results

 We conducted six simulation trials.
-On each trial, the system is initialized with (1) domain knowledge of how gyros rotate on a spit and cook one side at a time and (2) one of six possible starting models of the day/night cycle: a misconception in Figure 1 (A-D); the correct model in Figure 1(E); or no model, where the system is a blank slate.
-We do not build the system's explanation by hand; it automatically constructs this from its domain theory.
+On each trial, the system is initialized with (1) domain knowledge of how gyros rotate on a spit and cook one side at a time and (2) one of six possible starting models of the day/night cycle: a misconception in Figure 1(A-D); the correct model in Figure 1(E); or no model, where the system is a blank slate.

-For each starting model, we record the number of incorrect analogical correspondences corrected by the user, whether the correct model is reached without user assistance (i.e., without answering correspondence queries), and whether the correct model is reached with user assistance.
+For each starting model, we record the number of incorrect analogical correspondences corrected by the user, whether the correct model is reached without user assistance and whether the correct model is reachable with user assistance.
 For the unassisted trials, we remove all constraints, even those from the original analogical dialogue act, to determine whether the misconception interferes with unconstrained analogy.